twitter-archive/naggati2/README.md

 Then add a dependency on `com.twitter` / `naggati` / `2.0.0` (or whichever is
 the latest version).

-Netty and the actors library will be included through transitive dependencies.
+Netty will be included through transitive dependencies.

 ## How to build